What KPIs Matter in Property Maintenance?

-For many, success in business can be defined as ever-increasing revenues and profits.
-Yet such a rudimentary definition comes with a catch: revenue and profits are lagging indicators, meaning that by the time you notice something is awry, you’re already feeling the heat.
+Some businesses define success as ever-increasing revenues and profits.
+Yet this simple definition comes with a catch: revenue and profits are lagging indicators, meaning that you’re already feeling the heat by the time you notice something is awry.

-Enter the concept of key performance indicators.
-Key performance indicators, or KPIs, help you measure how successful various aspects of your business or operation are performing in real-time, allowing you to get ahead of problems before they show up in your company’s bottom line.
-When it comes to assessing the health of a property management maintenance operation, KPIs are especially useful.
+Enter the concept of key performance indicators (KPIs).
+KPIs, help you measure how various successful aspects of your business or operation perform in real-time.
+This allows you to get ahead of problems before they negatively impact your company’s bottom line.
+When it comes to assessing the health of a property management maintenance operation, KPIs are beneficial.

 Leading vs. Lagging Indicators

 First, let’s try out an example.
 Say you’re cruising along the highway, and suddenly, red-and-blue flashing lights pop up in your rearview mirror.
 Twenty minutes later, you’re holding a speeding ticket.
 That ticket is a KPI of your driving.
 But, it’s a lagging indicator, meaning it measures your poor driving performance after it has already occurred and the problem has already presented itself.

 In business, using profits and revenue as KPIs is like using a speeding ticket to measure your driving.
 While profits and revenue are crucial measurements of the performance of your business, they serve more as a broad signal that something else in your operation is awry.

 Now, consider the alternative.
 You’re driving along a winding country road when you glance down at your speedometer and notice you’re speeding 10 miles per hour over the speed limit.
 Naturally, you slow down.
 The speedometer just served as a KPI, but it’s a leading indicator in this case.

 In other words, it measures your driving performance as it occurs, identifies the problem — you’re speed — and gets ahead of the issue before you’re stuck with a speeding ticket or in business, lagging revenues, and profits.